I am experiencing interference

 There are many potential sources of interference to low-level radio signals, particularly in the urban and suburban environment.
 With a little care and research, it is generally possible to trace these, and for corrective action to be taken.

-Where interference is experienced, you should proceed as follows (we will consider each step in detail later on)
+Where interference is experienced, you should proceed as follows

 - Confirm you are not responsible

 - Try to identify the source of the interference

 - Consider speaking to the “owner” of the interfering equipment

 - Tell the RSGB of your findings they will help prepare your case to Ofcom